 Grants may be used for research projects or participation in events or projects related to sustainability issues; this may include projects or research that look at ways of reducing the human impact on the environment, enhancing social well-being, or economic development that addresses the environment and/or social well-being.

-Click here for more information and to see the list of current grant recipients.
+More information, application, and a list of current grant recipients.

 · Project 350 - 350.org is a new global initiative launched by Middlebury graduates to spread a particular idea: 350 -- the safe parts per million level of CO2 in the atmosphere.
 We believe 350, a benchmark for where we need to move as a planet, may just be the most important number in the world.
 Our goal is to bring people all across the globe together and with our collective voice move this number 350 to the very heart of public consciousness.
 Through art, music, education, rallies, and actions of all kind, we're inviting people to help spread this number and make 350 the benchmark for international action to address the climate crisis.

 You can help build this movement while you study abroad.
 Climate change is already harming communities all over the world, especially the poorest and most vulnerable.
 Meanwhile, the media and politicians often overlook the voices of ordinary citizens.
 350.org will provide a megaphone for individuals everywhere.
 We need your help to weave their voices, their innovative ideas, their commitment and our collective drive to save our planet into something more powerful than the sum of its parts.

 There are many ways you can help in the country you study in: networking with organizations, organizing actions, talking with people you meet during your travels, documenting stories, and more.
 There is also potential for more formal involvement and internship opportunities for students that are interested in working closely with this initiative.
 No matter what degree you feel you can help we encourage you to email us, email@example.com, to discuss this project more.